SoftInstigate/restheart/security/README.md

 ### Constructor

-The Identity Manager class must have the following constructor:
+The Identity Manager implementation class must have the following constructor:

 If the property `args` is specified in configuration: